gajenderyadavv/devops-task/README.md

 - Push any changes to the `main` branch to automatically deploy the changes in AWS ECS.

-- After deploying the application, setuped CloudWatch manually for monitoring and logging.

-- Configured log groups for your ECS tasks and attach them in the task definition.

-- Enabled CloudWatch metrics to monitor CPU, memory, and other ECS resource utilization.

-- This ensured that logs from the app containers are available for troubleshooting and monitoring system health in real time.

 - To get the IP address, go to the AWS ECS Console → Cluster → Tasks → Under that, you will find the Public IP.

 - Access `<ip address>:3000` to access your application.

+1. Logs (Application/Container Logs)
+-Here, ECS tasks will send their container logs to CloudWatch Logs.

+To view the logs: AWS Console → CloudWatch → Logs.

+Log group should be same corresponding to your ECS service or task definition.

+Opening Log stream will help in watching real-time logs from containers.

+2. Metrics (CPU, Memory, Network, etc.)
+-ECS services will automatically report metrics to CloudWatch Metrics.

+To see the metrics: AWS Console → CloudWatch → Metrics.

+Select ECS → Per-Cluster Metrics for viewing system statistics.